OVALProject/ovalproject.github.io/getting-started/best-practices/index.md

 ### 3.2 Designing an OVAL Function
 OVAL Functions provide content authors with constructs to perform repeatable and predictable operations on the values of OVAL Variables and OVAL Item Entities which can then be used as input into other OVAL Variables, OVAL Object Entities, or OVAL State Entities.
 Such operations include arithmetic operations, string normalization, manipulation, and extraction operations, as well as other specialty operations that are useful in the assessment of an endpoint.
 One example is the end function which enables content authors to ensure that all strings end with a particular sequence of characters.
 This might be used to guarantee that all collected file paths are terminated with a trailing backslash before they are used in other constructs.

 OVAL Functions may work in a number of modes.
 Each mode should be well documented and specify the expected inputs and outputs.
 The modes may be controlled through attributes or by the number of inputs provided to the function.
-For example, the arithmetic_operation attribute, in the arithmetic function, allows content authors to select between adding or multiplying the inputs whereas the mode in which the time_difference function operates varies based on the number of inputs.
+For example, the <span style="font-family: 'Courier New'">arithmetic_operation</span> attribute, in the <span style="font-family: 'Courier New'">arithmetic</span> function, allows content authors to select between adding or multiplying the inputs whereas the mode in which the <span style="font-family: 'Courier New'">time_difference</span> function operates varies based on the number of inputs.
 If two inputs are provided, it computes the difference in time between the two inputs.
 If one input is provided, it computes the difference in time between the current time and the input.
 OVAL Functions must have a minimum of one input and there is no maximum number of inputs.
 The maximum number of inputs is dependent on the needs of the OVAL Function.
 Many OVAL Functions restrict the datatypes that they operate on.
 In these cases, the restrictions should be enforced with Schematron rules that check datatypes associated with the different types of components associated with function inputs.
 Lastly, all boundary conditions, error conditions, or other cases that require special interpretation should be documented for the OVAL Function.

 ```xml
 01<xsd:group name="FunctionGroup">